QSO Party is held during the 3rd full weekend in March.

 was held during the weekend of 18-19 March 2017.

-the Manassas Hamfest.
+2017 at the Manassas Hamfest.
 The final

 results posted to our website shortly thereafter.